 Solar PV cells convert sunlight directly into electrical energy in proportion to the sunshine intensity and the angle at which solar photovoltaic cells are radiated.
 As a result, solar PV cells are capable of producing electricity even in the winter and during cloudy weather, although at a reduced rate.
-In the case of the Amherstburg Solar Facility, electricity production typically varies over the course of a day, with peak production occurring at midday, and by season, with peak production occurring in the summer (typically, approximately two-thirds of the Amherstburg Solar Facility's annual production occurs during the second and third quarter).
+Electricity production at the Solar Power Facilities typically varies over the course of a day, with peak production occurring at midday, and by season, with peak production occurring in the summer.
+Typically, approximately two-thirds of the Solar Power Facilities' annual production occurs during the second and third quarters.

 Spot prices for electricity vary at different times of the year as a result of increased or decreased energy consumption or supply constraints or surpluses, often as a result of weather conditions.
-During 2020, each of the Cardinal Facility and the Whitecourt Biomass Facility bid all of the electricity that such facility produced into the Ontario and Alberta electricity markets, respectively, and received revenue related to the applicable market price.
-Accordingly, the financial results of the Cardinal Facility and the Whitecourt Biomass Facility could fluctuate in accordance with such seasonal variations (see also "Narrative Description of the Business - Biomass - Whitecourt Biomass Facility - Whitecourt Power Sale Arrangements").
+During 2021, each of the Cardinal Facility, the Whitecourt Biomass Facility, and a portion of the Claresholm Solar Facility bid electricity that such facility produced into the Ontario and Alberta electricity markets, respectively, and received revenue related to the applicable market price.
+Accordingly, the financial results of the Cardinal Facility, the Whitecourt Biomass Facility, and the Claresholm Solar Facility could fluctuate in accordance with such seasonal variations (see also "Narrative Description of the Business - Biomass - Whitecourt Biomass Facility - Whitecourt Power Sale Arrangements").